tomeshnet/tomesh.101/workshops/20210316-reclaim-the-internet/how-to-reclaim-the-internet.md

 #### — adapted from _Cumbre Latinoamericana de Redes Comunitarias, Argentina 2018_

+???
+A community network is a network infrastructure as a commons.

+communications infra (towers, antennas, fiber, cableing, support system)

+community and members are two important words
+Who is in the community?
+Members are often defined as anyone who uses uses and relies on the services, sets up node for others to use, they should all have a say in teh democratic process

 ---
 class: middle

 <captioned-image img-file="img/diy-telecoms.png" img-width="45"></captioned-image>

+???

+DIY telecoms - ISP where communities that are not well served by the big telco create their own connectity

+Mexico, South america, Europe, Cuba (Snet - gaming, example)

 ---
 class: middle

 <captioned-image img-file="img/zenzeleni.png" img-width="50"></captioned-image>

+???
+Zenzeleni - Co-operative ISP from South Africa

+Local people are the service provider

+Not just about calling Rogers or Bell and consuming this thing you buy

+You have a say where you want this network to go in the future

+I want to volunteer to be a support member, I can help thes houses
 ---
 class: middle

 <captioned-image img-file="img/wsj-nycmesh.png" img-width="50"></captioned-image>

+???
+Closer to home, Young networks maybe 8 years old

+Couple of big nodes connecting hundreds of people

+Install groups that goto peoples home ot install

+Many of these groups participate in policy making
+Push back upstream and represent at places like CRTC

 ---

 # Community networks support

+???

+Why do we care?
+Cheaper internet?
+No! its more then this

 --

 ## Local regenerative economies

+???

+Community networks support local re-generative connectivity

+Its about making sure that the money generated in the process of delivering connectivity goes back into the people that are operating the network.

+Not none-profit or free, but not extracted by a mutli national entity or investor that has very little steak in the city and users

 --

 ## Local capacity to operate infrastructure

+???

+Build local capacity

+If you dont know how it works, you cant have a say about how it should work

+Big part in participaing with the community network

+IE this sessions and have a way to talk about these thigns

 ---

 <captioned-image img-file="img/working-0.jpg"></captioned-image>

+???

+Crimping network wires

 ---

 <captioned-image img-file="img/working-3.jpg"></captioned-image>

+???

+Tomesh super node installation

 ---